Writing

 • FEA

-Bearing, bypass, and why I still open a hand-calc workbook
+Bearing, bypass, and why I still keep a hand-calc workbook open

-Fastener load distribution is the classic place where FE flatters you.
-Bearing-bypass, fastener flexibility, and why the closed-form check still rules the FE.
+Fastener load distribution is the classic place FE flatters you.
+Some thoughts on bearing-bypass, fastener flexibility, and why the spreadsheet still gets the last word.

 Read post